Sakurann/connect/openid-connect-claims-aggregation/openid-connect-claims-aggregation-1_0.md

 #### Claims Endoint Verification

-Upon receit of the response, the IW
+Upon receit of the response, the IdA

 1. MUST verify ...

 ### Claims Delivery

-Once the necessary claim sets were collected, the IW creates the Aggregated Claims response to be returned.
+Once the necessary claim sets were collected, the IdA creates the Aggregated Claims response to be returned.

 The response can be returned as ID Token or Userinfo Response ( or Claims Endpoint Response).